 The shopping center offers roughly 43,000 square feet of retail space in total, and is anchored by Kilauea Market + Cafe, which opened its doors to the public on September 26.
 Kilauea Market + Cafe is planned to provide all the usual grocer offerings, but also feature prepared foods, a beer and wine bar and a gourmet coffee and pastry counter, with seating for roughly 70 customers.

 According to the project developer, Hunt Companies, about two-thirds of the project is either leased or under lease negotiations.
-The Garden Island Newspaper (TGI) reports that other tentants lined up to open their doors at the project include Kai Bar Coffee Roasters, Kauai Boba & BBQ, Island Soap & Candle Works, Grande's Gems Hawaii, Shipwrecked Kauai, Wyland Galleries and two credit unions.
-TGI also reported that lease negotiations are underway for an anchor fine dining restuarant and possibly one other sit-down eatery.
+The Garden Island Newspaper (TGI) reports that other tenants lined up to open their doors at the project include Kai Bar Coffee Roasters, Kauai Boba & BBQ, Island Soap & Candle Works, Grande's Gems Hawaii, Shipwrecked Kauai, Wyland Galleries, and two credit unions.
+TGI also reported that lease negotiations are underway for an anchor fine dining restaurant and possibly one other sit-down eatery.

 For more information regarding Kilauea, check out our Kilauea Community Guide.